entando/entando-docs/vuepress/docs/next/docs/compose/local-hub-overview.md

 ## Introduction

 The Entando Local Hub is a repository of modular components accessible from an Entando App Builder.
-It represents the Entando Bundles deployed or installed in the Entando Application.
+The Entando Bundles available to the Entando Application are represented in the Local Hub and can be deployed, installed, updated or versioned using the App Builder UI.

 The functional blocks and services of the Local Hub are examined below in further detail.